-- (b) All PIT tagging must be conducted using sterile equipment. - (c) Turn the portable reader on and scan the PIT tag to ensure it is functioning and that the number of the PIT tag matches the number shown on the packaging sticker.
-If the number on the portable reader and sticker match, transfer the sticker to the data sheet. - (d) Remove the implant needle from its individual sterile packaging and insert the plastic base into the applicator.
-Secure it by screwing it into the base of the applicator.
+- (b) All PIT tagging must be conducted using sterile equipment. - (c) Prior to insertion, scan the PIT tag to ensure it is functioning and that the number of the PIT tag matches the number shown on the packaging sticker. - (d) If required, remove the implant needle from its individual sterile packaging and insert the plastic base into the applicator.
+Secure it by screwing it into the base of the applicator, ensuring sterile conditions are maintained

 ANIMAL WELFARE: Asepsis (cleanliness) of all surgical techniques is essential to minimise the potential for infection (refer to the department SOP for Managing Disease Risk and Biosecurity in Wildlife Management), and skin should be disinfected prior to inserting a sterile applicator into the animal.
 Where the opportunity arises, personnel should check injection sites on animals in the days following the procedure.
-In addition to identifying the animal upon re-trap, inspect the injection site for signs of infection to verify the procedure is being administered successfully.
+In addition to identifying the animal upon re-trap, inspect the injection site for signs of infection to verify the procedure was administered successfully.

-(e) Restrain the animal (this is often easier with two people with one person holding the head and the other the rump), exposing the implant site and leaving the rest of the body in the handling bag, taking particular care to ensure eyes are covered.
+(e) Restrain the animal (if required, a second person may assist with one person holding the head and the other the rump), exposing the implant site and leaving the rest of the body in the handling bag, taking particular care to ensure eyes are covered.
 Do not continue if the animal becomes distressed.
 A squirmy animal while manoeuvring a sharp object can result in injury to both the animal and handler alike.